HaramG/ms/README.md

 Here's a list of programs/progress thoughts that have already been thought of being integrated with this website, globally:
 - MS health (non-profit / scalable supplying of nutrition and medication worldwide)
-- MS being (non-profit / scalable supplying of computer hardware and knowledge worldwide) Fill the void for these ones naturally.
+- MS being (non-profit / scalable supplying of computer hardware and knowledge worldwide) Fill the void for these ones naturally (lol like I even have to type to you anymore ;)

 We will ease this project into open-source and let it build itself post-release.